mxlint/mxlint-docs/docs/mendix-studio-pro-extension/update-cli.md

 # Update CLI

 Often mxlint-cli is updated before the extension is refreshed to the latest mxlint-cli version.
+When the mxlint-extension is started, it ensures there's an mxlint-cli executable called `mxlint-local` present under `$project_dir/.mendix-cache`.
+If it's absent, the default version is downloaded from Github.

 ## Override